Isaiah Stewart: Detroit Pistons (2020–2026)

 On December 23, 2023, Stewart was ejected from a game against the Philadelphia 76ers with a flagrant-2 foul against Patrick Beverley.
 On February 14, 2024, Stewart was arrested in Phoenix for assault after punching opponent Drew Eubanks in the parking lot of Footprint Center before a matchup against the Phoenix Suns.
 Stewart was issued a citation and released.
 The NBA suspended him for 3 games.

 On November 3, 2024, Stewart was assessed a flagrant 1 foul during a game against the Brooklyn Nets, and on November 13, Stewart was ejected with a flagrant 2 foul after grabbing Giannis Antetokounmpo out of the air by his jersey during a dunk attempt.
 On January 8, 2025, Stewart was assessed a flagrant 1 foul during another game against the Nets after elbowing Noah Clowney in the neck.
 On January 29, Stewart was ejected from a game against the Indiana Pacers with a flagrant 2 foul for shoving Thomas Bryant.
 He was automatically given a 1-game suspension for accruing his 6th flagrant foul point of the season, and he was also fined $50,000 for gestures he made after his ejection.
 During a March 30 game against the Minnesota Timberwolves, Stewart received a technical foul for shoving Donte DiVincenzo and then was ejected on the following play after putting Naz Reid in a chokehold.
 He was suspended for 2 games "based in part on his repeated history of unsportsmanlike acts".

+On February 9, 2026, Stewart was ejected from a game against the Charlotte Hornets with a double technical for charging at and throwing punches at Miles Bridges in the midst of a brawl.
+A total of four players subsequently received suspensions as a result of the melee, with Stewart being dealt the longest suspension of 7 games.

+Memphis Grizzlies (2026–present)

+On July 8, 2026, Stewart was traded to the Memphis Grizzlies in a six-team, 11-player trade.